Blood Alcohol Content (BAC) Frequently Asked Questions

 This one has little to no basis.
 If you drink several different kinds of alcohol, the only thing that matters is the proof or percent alcohol.
 The percent alcohol you ingest is what determines how drunk you get, in conjunction with how much food and water you consumed before drinking.

-BAC Myth 4: You Can Beat a Breathalyzer by Sucking on a Penny or by Taking a Breath Mint or Mouthwash
+4. You Can Beat a Breathalyzer by Sucking on a Penny or Taking a Breath Mint or Mouthwash

 Also, if you follow a rainbow you will find a giant pot of gold at the end.
 Sucking on a penny or taking a breath mint or mouthwash to beat a BAC test are both old wives tales that have no basis in reality.
 Sucking on a penny does nothing except expose the inside of your mouth to the myriad of disgusting and disturbing bacteria that are typically found on a penny.
 Gargling mouthwash can actually make you register a higher BAC reading, because many mouthwashes contain alcohol!